daruoktab/Intelligent-Granite-Agent/README.md

 -   🧩 **Expandable Tool Arsenal**: A modular design means new tools can be easily integrated, constantly boosting the agent's skills!
 -   💻 **Dual Interaction Modes**: Choose your adventure!
 Engage via a polished, modern web UI (complete with a cool dark mode!) or a robust command-line interface.
 -   🔍 **Transparent Insights**: The web UI peels back the curtain, showing exactly which tools were used, with what arguments, and their results – a fantastic way to see the agent's "thinking" process!
+-   🔒 **Local & Private**: Powered by Ollama, the entire system, including the LLM, runs locally on your machine.
+This means your data stays private, and you have full control over the environment.
 -   📝 **Detailed Logging**: Every step, every tool call, every result meticulously logged for easy debugging and deeper understanding.

 ## Tools